wssmith/ArduinoSTL/README.md

+Forked from Mike Matera's ArduinoSTL.
+I'll be making only minor changes to ease compilation in my environment.

 # ArduinoSTL
 This is an implementation of a C++ standard library packaged as an Arduino library.
 The library supports teaching my CS-11M class by adding key C++ features into the Arduino environment.